Can Foam Rolling Calves Help Plantar Fasciitis? | 321 STRONG Answers

 ## Add Direct Arch Work for Faster Relief

 Calf rolling addresses the upstream driver, but the fascia itself benefits from direct work too.
 The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) targets the arch precisely.
 Place it under the ball of your foot and roll slowly toward the heel with moderate pressure.
 Research by Lai YH found foam rolling produces a significant increase in arterial perfusion ([Lai YH, *International Journal of Environmental Research and Public Health*, 2020](https://pubmed.ncbi.nlm.nih.gov/33291311)), meaning better circulation reaches the damaged tissue and supports the repair process.
-I've seen this combination clear up stubborn heel pain faster than arch work alone.
+This combination addresses both the upstream driver and the local tissue - and tends to resolve stubborn cases faster than arch work alone.
 Sixty seconds per foot, morning and evening, pairs well with your calf rolling routine.

 See our complete guide: [Can Foam Rolling Help Plantar Fasciitis?](/answers/can-foam-rolling-help-plantar-fasciitis)